boomlich/boomlich.github.io/_posts/2022-07-11-tank-yourself.md

 collection: projects

 tldr: true
-tldr_desc: "Small action game written to learn more about javascript"
+tldr_desc: "A small action game created to learn more about javascript"
 tldr_lang: "Javascript, html, css"
 tldr_tools: "VScode, p5.js, Adobe Illustrator"

 ---
 Tank yourself is an action game, where you defeat endless waves of enemies, gain points and reach a new high score.

-It was a proof-of-concept, created to learn javascript, and to create a game playable in a browser, as opposed requiring downloading and running an executable file on a device.
+The project is a proof-of-concept, created to learn and explore javascript, and to create a game playable in a browser, as opposed to requiring downloading and running an executable file on a device.

 {% include centered-youtube.html url='https://www.youtube.com/embed/z5vm-Uw1DkA' %}

 ## How to play
-The game is published on Itch.io where it can be played for free in an browser.
-Click the «play on itch.io» bellow:
+The game is published on itch.io where it can be played for free in a browser.
+Click the «play on itch.io» below:

 <iframe frameborder="0" src="https://itch.io/embed/1600428?dark=true" width="100%" height="167"><a href="https://boomlich.itch.io/tank-yourself">Tank Yourself by boomlich</a></iframe>